-We recommend that you consult the International Student Re-packaging, Release or Withdrawal Policy before proceeding with your application to apply for a release letter to change your education provider.
+We recommend that you consult the Overseas Student Transfer Policy before proceeding with your application to apply for a release letter to change your education provider.

 We have a number of services available to provide advice and support which may help you remain enrolled.
 You should speak to a Student Success Officer or the Student Hub to find out more before making the decision to discontinue from your course.